The 10 Best Romantic Getaways from Dallas, Texas (Under 5 Hours Away)

 Drive time from Dallas - 2 ½ Hours

 Salado is a small town north of Austin known for beautiful nature, a variety of art and delicious wine.
 The town is also full of history and exudes a welcoming atmosphere.
+In my opinion, this is definitely a more hidden weekend getaway in Texas.

 Where to Stay in Salado